Table of Contents

 Your child can log in to their account and get coding right away.
 Tynker is designed to be self-paced and self-guided.
-From your parent dashboard, you can monitor their progress and follow along as they unlock new levels and gain coding mastery!
+From your parent dashboard, you can monitor their progress and follow along as they learn coding basics, unlock new levels and gain coding mastery!
 Reach out to us at firstname.lastname@example.org if you have any questions about your subscription.

 - Puzzles like Candy Quest, Dragon Dash, and Space Cadet will help your child get the hang of coding basics.

 - Courses are designed for more in-depth learning, taking 10-15 hours to complete.

 - Project Tutorials are a great start in coding with Music, Minecraft, and more.

 - Tynker’s Global Community is a safe and secure place for kids to remix and share their projects with other coders.

 What path should my child start on?